Kodular/OldDocs/components/user-interface/surface-view.md

+---
+description: >-
+  The surface view component is a visible component that shows the user a live camera preview.
+---

 # Surface View

-The surface view component is a visible component that shows the user a live camera preview.